Buckhill/web-chroot-manager/README.md

 Web Chroot Manager (WCM)
 ==================

 Web Chroot Manager (WCM) aims to simplify the management of chroot in Linux.
-It's a small easy to use application with a built in wizard which creates cnroot environments suitable for PHP-FPM.
+It's a small easy to use application with a built in wizard which creates chroot environments suitable for PHP-FPM.

 WCM supports adding additional binaries to chroot, updating of chroot with new packages, and generating and comparing blueprints of files contained inside the chroot.